ofazh/ScoreConversionTool/README.md

 4. Double-click:

 	Step2.Run_Tool.bat
+	There are 2 methods currently shown.
+Method2 should work for all conditions.
+If not, please try Method 1.

-5. Tool will open in browser
+6. Tool will open in browser